OUR TREES

 Exposure Type: Full Sun

-PLANTING POINTS: This crab is known for its vibrant red summer leaf color.
-Distinct even amongst other similar red leafed crabs such as the gladiator or purple prince crab.
-Resistant to fireblight, this is another great member of the Legacy-Trees’ Parade of Color™ trees.
+This crabapple is known for its vibrant red summer leaf color.
+Distinct even amongst other similar red leafed crabapples such as the gladiator or purple prince.
+Resistant to fireblight.

 Royal Red Norway Maple